Anonoei/klipper_auto_tap/README.md

 ------------ | ------- | -----------
 X            | 150     | X position to probe
 Y            | 150     | Y position to probe
-START        | 0.5     | Z height to start checking
-STOP         | -0.5    | Z height to stop checking
+STOP         | 1.0     | Z height to stop checking
-STEP         | 0.0125  | Adjust Z by this amount each check SET          | True   | Set probe offset after calcuation SAMPLES      | 5       | How many times to check RETRACT      | None    | How far to retract z PROBE_SPEED  | None    | Speed when probing
+STEP         | 0.0125  | Lift Z by this amount each check SET          | True    | Set probe offset after calculation SAMPLES      | 5       | How many times to check RETRACT      | None    | How far to retract z PROBE_SPEED  | None    | Speed when probing